Introduction

 Graph 1: Structure utilization rates.
 [2]

-Connecting elements can be defined as those responsible for joining parts of the structure to each other or to external elements.
-Welds, screws, threaded rods and bolts are the main means of connection.
-In short, these elements can be classified into two groups:
+In addition, connection elements can be defined as those responsible for joining parts of the structure to one another or connecting the structure to external elements.
+The primary connection methods used are welds, screws, threaded rods, and pins.
+In summary, we can classify these elements into two groups:

 - Flexible connection: No resistance to bending moments;